Bhumbra/DeepNodal/QUICKSTART.md

 the network design and learning regimes.

-This convenience does come at the cost of hiding the implementation, but DeepNodal provides a flexible interface that allows the network designer to over-rule device handling.
+This convenience does come at the cost of hiding the implementation, but DeepNodal provides a flexible interface that allows the network designer to over-rule function and device handling.
 For now however, the learning facilities of DeepNodal are limited to supervised learning and near-supervised learning (e.g. auto-encoders).
 In the future, DeepNodal will be improved to include support for recurrent architectures and reinforcement learning.

 # Installation